domokane/FinancePy/README.md

 # FinancePy
 FinancePy is a library of native Python functions for valuing, selecting and risk-managing financial assets.

 The aim of this library for me has been to provide a comprehensive and accessible Python library for financial calculations that can be used by students to learn about financial derivatives.
-It can also be used by academics and practitioners to perform the pricing and risk-management of complex financial products.
+It can also be used by academics and practitioners to perform the pricing and risk-management of complex financial products, albeit without any warranties.
+Users should perform their own testing.
+See the license for the full disclaimer.

 I intend that subsequent versions will also include asset selection, portfolio-level risk management, regulatory calculations and market analysis tools.